Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] Your code will get stuck in an infinite loop.
 - [ ] You will get a WhileLoopError.

 #### Q76.
-Describe the functionality of a queue?
+Describe the functionality of a queue.

 - [x] A queue adds items to either end and removes items from either end.
 - [ ] A queue adds items to the top and removes items from the top.
-- [ ] A queue adds items to the top, and removes items from anywhere in, a list.
+- [ ] A queue adds items to the top and removes items from anywhere in, a list.
 - [ ] A queue adds items to the top and removes items from anywhere in the queue.

 #### Q77.
-Which choice is the most syntactically correct example of the conditional branching?
+Which choice is the most syntactically correct example of conditional branching?

 - [x] A: